pnp/sp-starter-kit/source/README.md

 # Individual solutions of the Starter Kit

 Starting from SharePoint Starter Kit v2, each web part and be taken into use independently without requirement to deploy them all to your tenant.
-Those solutions which do not have cloud dependencies, can be also used in on-premises on SharePoint 2019 platform.
+Those solutions which do not have cloud dependencies, and with V3, may only be used on SharePoint Online.
+On-premises SharePoint is no longer supported.
 Supportability of each solution is explicitly called out in the solution level.

 Solution structure as as follows:

 Solution |  Description  | Environment
 ----------- | ----------- | -----------
-[js-application-redirect](js-application-redirect/README.md) | Can be used to perform automatic redirections of URLs in the site based on a custom list. | SPO & SP2019
+[js-application-redirect](js-application-redirect/README.md) | Can be used to perform automatic redirections of URLs in the site based on a custom list. | SPO
 [library-starter-kit-shared](library-starter-kit-shared/README.md) | Shows the list of sites which particular user is following | SPO
-[rest-application-alerts](rest-application-alerts/README.md) | Shows informational or important messages in the header section of pages based on a custom list information in the hub site. | SPO & SP2019
+[rest-application-alerts](rest-application-alerts/README.md) | Shows informational or important messages in the header section of pages based on a custom list information in the hub site. | SPO
 [react-application-collab-footer](react-application-collab-footer/README.md) | Shows company wide links which are configured using Taxonomy service.
-Includes also personalized links which are stored in user profile property if set. | SPO & SP2019
+Includes also personalized links which are stored in user profile property if set. | SPO
 [react-application-portal-footer](react-application-portal-footer/README.md) | Expanding footer for communication site.
-Show standard company links and also supports personalized links for the current user which are stored in User Profile. | SPO & SP2019
+Show standard company links and also supports personalized links for the current user which are stored in User Profile. | SPO
-[react-banner](react-banner/README.md) | Creates a banner with an image and overlaid text. | SPO & SP2019
-[react-command-discuss-now](react-command-discuss-now/README.md) | Custom list view command set to add new custom dialog for document library to start discussion around the document in Microsoft Teams using Graph APIs | SPO
+[react-banner](react-banner/README.md) | Creates a banner with an image and overlaid text. | SPO [react-command-discuss-now](react-command-discuss-now/README.md) | Custom list view command set to add new custom dialog for document library to start discussion around the document in Microsoft Teams using Graph APIs | SPO
 [react-followed-sites](react-followed-sites/README.md) | Shows the list of sites which particular user is following. | SPO [react-links](react-links/README.md) | Link list web part which is using collection data editor and stores the links in web part properties. | SPO